 And the weird thing is, people consciously but themselves in these situations.
 Nevertheless, as the famous quote from Eleanor Roosevelt says: “Do one thing every day that scares you.”

 1. Auckland Airport

 After a hideously long journey, you’ve finally made it to New Zealand!
-But now it is time to find your way though the airport.
+But now it is time to find your way through the airport.
 Do I have all the correct paperwork to pass through Immigration and Customs?
 Where is my luggage?
-We all overstress at this point, you are not alone.
+We all over-stress at this point, you are not alone.

 2. Bungy jump platform

 Invented in New Zealand and marketed to backpackers all over the country, bungy jumping is a must-do.
 But at the point just before jumping, your stomach will be doing backflips and your brain will be screaming: “Why are you doing this?!”

 Converting an old prison into a hostel is a great idea, if not just a bit creepy.
 Getting other backpackers scared at night in the Jailhouse is all part of the experience!
 Find the Jailhouse in Christchurch.

 4. Kaituna River